 If the complaint has been considered under the council’s own procedure, there will normally be two stages after which the council should refer you to us.

 Social care complaints can take longer than others to complete.
 But as long as there is evidence the complaint is being actively investigated, we would normally want you to complete the complaints procedure before we would accept the complaint.

 We do not usually look at complaints about delay in the process while it is still on-going, though we may do so if it has broken down or come to a halt.
 However, we can add concerns about delay in the complaint handling when the complaint does come to us.

 To make a new complaint please complete our complaint form.
 Click contact us for other ways to make a complaint.
 If your complaint involves a child it would be helpful if you could provide their full name and date of birth.

 If you can consider my complaint what will the Ombudsman look for?

-We consider whether the council has done something wrong in the way it went about dealing with your children and family services complaint which has caused you problems.
+We consider whether the council has done something wrong in the way it went about dealing with your complaint which has caused you problems.
 Some of the issues we can look at are if the council:

 - Didn’t sort out an advocate for a child or young person who had a complaint to make;

 - Failed to provide you with information about how it would deal with your complaint and how long this will take;